 John Dempsey Parker is an independent community development consultant and organizer.
 For over twenty years, he has worked to cultivate resilient, self-reliant, and creative community leaders, change-makers, activists, and entrepreneurs.

 John Parker engages leaders, nonprofits, congregations, funders, universities, tribes, and businesses around their ideas and initiatives.
-He nurtures culturally appropriate and responsible leadership and collaborations to strengthen local organizing as well as locally and regionally organized initiatives and collaboratives.
+He nurtures collaborative, culturally appropriate, and responsible leadership to strengthen local organizing as well as locally and regionally organized initiatives and collaboratives.

-John’s areas of focus include strengthening leadership, skills, strategies, assets, resources, and collaboratives around community and civic engagement, community-based economic development, restorative justice and cultural healing, as well as cultural heritage preservation and sustainable community tourism.
+John’s areas of focus include strengthening leadership, skills, strategies, assets, resources, and collaboratives around community organizing and civic engagement, community-based economic development, restorative justice and cultural healing, as well as cultural heritage preservation and sustainable community tourism.

 John also supports others in their vocational development – helping them discern how to share their time, talents, gifts, relationships, and resources with others.

 John’s current partners, collaborators, and colleagues include the Institute for Emerging Issues at NCSU, the Duke Endowment’s Rural Church Program Area, the NC Rural Center, the Beloved Community Center, Repairers of the Breach, Bartimaeus Cooperative Ministries, and Wake Forest University’s School of Divinity.
 John splits his time between North Carolina, Louisiana, and other places, usually in the U.S. South.

-John’s career has included directing a community development collaborative, community development finance, business and organizational development, teaching cultural and applied anthropology and nonprofit management, ethnographic research, and a variety of consulting work with small businesses, nonprofits, and philanthropic organizations.
+John’s career includes directing a community development collaborative, community development finance, business and organizational development, teaching cultural and applied anthropology and nonprofit management, ethnographic research, and a variety of consulting work with small businesses, nonprofits, and philanthropic organizations.

 John is a native from Moore County, North Carolina.
 He received a BA at Wake Forest University in anthropology, international relations, and politics, a MA in applied anthropology from the University of Memphis, a certificate in nonprofit management from Duke University, and a M.Div. from Duke Divinity School.